What is Cancer?

 Cancer Overview

-The word cancer is derived from the Latin word for crab because cancers are often very irregularly shaped, and because, like a crab, they “grab on and don’t let go.”
-The term cancer specifically refers to a new growth which has the ability to invade surrounding tissues, metastasize (spread to other organs) and which may eventually lead to the patient’s death if untreated.
+The word cancer is derived from the Latin word for crab because they are often very irregularly shaped.
+Additionally, because, like a crab, they “grab on and don’t let go.”
+Furthermore, the term cancer specifically refers to a new growth which has the ability to invade surrounding tissues, metastasize (spread to other organs) and which may eventually lead to the patient’s death if untreated.

 Neoplasm

 A neoplasm is an abnormal new growth of cells.
-The cells in a neoplasm usually grow more rapidly than normal cells and will continue to grow if not treated.
-As they grow, neoplasms can impinge upon and damage adjacent structures.
-The term neoplasm can refer to benign (usually curable) or malignant (cancerous) growths.
+Furthermore, the cells in a neoplasm usually grow more rapidly than normal cells and will continue to grow if not treated.
+Consequently, as they grow, neoplasms can impinge upon and damage adjacent structures.
+In addition, the term neoplasm can refer to benign (usually curable) or malignant (cancerous) growths.

 Tumor